Francis Crowley: Trial and execution

 On May 29, less than three weeks after his arrest, Crowley was tried and convicted of the murder of police officer Frederick Hirsch.
 His partner, Fats Durringer, was found guilty of the murder of Virginia Brannen.
-Both men were sentenced to death on June 1.
-Crowley was sentenced to death by electric chair.
+Both men were sentenced to death in the electric chair on June 1.

 Crowley spent his last year on death row at Sing Sing Prison in Ossining, New York.
-He remained a disciplinary problem — stuffing his prison uniform down a toilet, setting fire to his bed, and frequently crafting homemade weapons.
-His attitude became somewhat more serene as his execution neared: He reportedly adopted a starling that frequently flew into his cell.
+He remained a disciplinary problem – stuffing his prison uniform down a toilet, setting fire to his bed, and frequently crafting homemade weapons.
+His attitude became somewhat more serene as his execution neared: he reportedly adopted a starling that frequently flew into his cell.

 On January 21, 1932, Crowley's last words to Warden Lewis Lawes were to ask for a rag.
 Referring to Durringer's death in the same electric chair, Crowley said, "I want to wipe off the chair after this rat sat in it."
 It is not clear if the request was granted.

 Crowley was 19 when he was executed.